pkware/smartcrypt-sdk-documentation/java/docs/faq.md

 There are certain scenarios, such as Format and Length Preserving Encryption, where key rotation is not acceptable.
 For such scenarios, non-rotatable Smartkeys exist.
-Skipping key rotation weakens the long-term security of a Smartkey, so be sure to read the [FLPE docs](/flpe) before proceeding.
+Skipping key rotation weakens the long-term security of a Smartkey, so be sure to read the [FLPE docs] before proceeding.

 ## Why are my Smartkeys not syncing to my client?

 It's possible that the Application you are using does not have a mapping for the Smartkey `Kind`.
-See the [PKWARE Enterprise Manager Configuration](/manager#setting-up-an-application) page for configuration details.
+See the [PKWARE Enterprise Manager Documentation] for configuration details.

+[FLPE docs]: /concepts/flpe
+[PKWARE Enterprise Manager Documentation]: https://support.pkware.com/home/smar/latest/sem-reference/8-sdk/applications